Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Related Work

+In hierarchical planning technique \cite{2025_zhang}, a centralized layer plans the object motion offline and a decentralized layer explores the redundancy of each robot online in a static environment without considering the motion aspects of the mobile manipulator.
 A kinematic planning algorithm \cite{2019_Tallamraju} cooperatively manipulates spatial payload.
 The algorithm utilizes a hierarchical approach that conservatively approximates the obstacles as uniform cylinders and generates a real-time collision-free motion.
 This approach is highly restrictive for navigation in tight spaces with large heights and polygonal obstacles with high aspect ratios.
 MPC-based motion planning techniques for static obstacle avoidance have been presented \cite{2017_Nikou,2024_Kennel}.
-An alternating direction method of multipliers (ADMM) based distributed trajectory planning algorithm \cite{2020_Shorinwa} plans trajectory in a static environment.
+An alternating direction method of multipliers(ADMM) based distributed trajectory planning algorithm \cite{2020_Shorinwa} plans trajectory for the object transportation in a static environment.
 A distributed formation control technique \cite{2021_Wu} utilizes constrained optimization for object transportation in a static environment.
-The formation moves along a predefined reference trajectory and avoids collision with the static obstacles only.
-Motion Planning for deformable object transportation by multiple robots in a static environment using optimization was proposed by \textit{Hu et al.} and \textit{Pei et al.} \cite{2022_Hu,2024_Pei}.
+The formation moves along a predefined reference trajectory and only avoids collision with static obstacles.
+Motion planning for the deformable object transportation by multiple robots in a static environment using optimization was proposed by \textit{Hu et al.} and \textit{Pei et al.} \cite{2022_Hu,2024_Pei}.
+Hierarchical quadratic programming approach \cite{2021_Koung} and factor graph optimization technique \cite{2024_Jaafar} plan trajectory for the cooperative object transportation. \textit{Tuci et al.} \cite{2018_Tuci} presented a detailed literature for object transportation.
+A review of cooperative robotic manipulation is presented by \textit{Feng et al.} \cite{2020_Feng} and \textit{Ramalepa et al.} \cite{2021_Ramalepa}.
+Lack in complete motion planning framework for collaborative MMRs could not drive the application in industries.